What you bring to the table, sexually, matters.

 Sexual market value (SMV) is your worth to other players in the sexual marketplace.
 The higher your SMV, the more leverage you have in the game of dating.

-For example, if you are an exceptionally attractive woman, you will get many more offers from men than if you were less attractive.
+For example, if you are an exceptionally attractive woman, you will get many more offers from men than if you are average-looking.

-Likewise, if you are a confident, driven man, you will get more attention from women than if you were insecure and lethargic.
+Likewise, if you are a confident, driven man, you will get more attention from women than if you are insecure and lethargic.

 So, while it’s difficult to quantify SMV, it clearly exists.
 Some people have more of it, some less.

-The concept goes back to the laws of economics.
+The term “sexual market value” refers to the laws of economics.
 Everything is a game, and we are all competing over limited resources — in this case, sexual access to attractive mates.

 Why We Are Uncomfortable With SMV